List of Star Fox characters: Andross

 Andross (known as in the Japanese versions) is the main antagonist of the series, directly appearing in every game except for Star Fox: Assault, and has been Fox McCloud's archenemy ever since his defeat against him at the end of the Lylat Wars.

 Before the series, Andross was a scientist working for Corneria.
-His original intentions are supposedly pure and beneficial; he devotes most of his life to finding ways to protect Corneria.
-However, a growing obsession with his engine and bio-technology drives him to the brink of madness, despite multiple warnings from the planet's ruling council.
-The increasing perversion of his experiments results in unleashing a deadly weapon within a Cornerian city, which may or may not have been accidental.
+His original intentions are supposedly pure and benevolent.
+However, a growing obsession with his engine and bio-technology drives him to the brink of madness.
+The increasing perversion of his experiments results in unleashing a deadly weapon within a Cornerian city.
+He is then captured by General Pepper and banished to the wasteland planet Venom, where he converts the planet into a giant military base.
+He declares himself emperor and begins invading the neighboring worlds.
+In the 2026 remake for the Nintendo Switch 2, however, it indicated that he already possessed severe entitlement issues and a pathological desire for recognition even early into his career.

-Subsequently captured by General Pepper and banished for treason to the wasteland planet Venom, he builds an army and plots to dominate the Lylat System and rebuild it in his name.
-The original Star Fox team is sent to investigate.
-The investigation ends when Pigma Dengar defects to Andross's side and sends his friends to Andross, resulting in the capture (and possible death) of James McCloud.
-Andross then proclaims himself emperor of the Lylat System, and begins to invade the neighboring worlds, initiating the Lylat Wars.

-Five years later after a new Star Fox team is formed under Fox McCloud, they begin their mission to liberate the Lylat System from Andross.
-Upon arriving at Venom, Fox engages Andross in a duel.
-Andross is shown to have apparently experimented with himself and become a giant disembodied head, but Fox is able to defeat him and Andross self-destructs.